 Description: Would you like to own your own business someday?
 If so, then this is the class for you!
 You will attend class every day onsite at one of the dozens of businesses you will tour.
 You will learn from the owners and entrepreneurs who started these businesses.
 They will give you helpful advice when starting your own business.
 This year-long class is a commitment, but if you are willing to challenge yourself, the experience will be amazing.

 Students must apply for acceptance into this program as class size is limited to 20 students.
-Applications are available at WrightTechCEO.com/ApplyNow or in the student services office.
+Applications are available by emailing mark.lee@wrighttech.org or in your high school counseling office.

 Early Childhood & Elementary Careers